mugheesakram/WeatherApp/README.md

 # Introduction!

 Hi!
-I am Mughees Akram **Mughees Akram**.
+I am **Mughees Akram**.
 I am an android developer with around 5 years of experience in Android Development.
 Here is my take on the assignment that you gave me to showcase my skills and knowledge.